Mlodko/jpwp2024-calendar-app/docs/Notatki organizacyjne/Backend modules interactions.excalidraw.md

 			"updated": 1710886992651,
 			"link": null,
 			"locked": false,
+			"customData": {
+				"legacyTextWrap": true
+			},
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "This interface defines how a class instance \nshould be displayed in a kanban board", "textAlign": "left",
+			"text": "This interface defines how a class instance \nshould be displayed in a kanban board", "rawText": "This interface defines how a class instance \nshould be displayed in a kanban board", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,